Azure/aad-pod-identity/docs/design/concept.md

     > Example: rotating a service principal password/cert without having to edit secrets assigned directly to applications.

-4. Provide a framework to enable enable time-boxed identity assignment.
+4. Provide a framework to enable time-boxed identity assignment.
 Manually triggered or automated.
 The same framework can be used for (jit sudo style access with automation tools).

     > Example: a front end application can have access to centralized data store between midnight and 1 AM during business days only.